fsminecrafter/Logitech-Wheel-upgrader/README.md

 This is the software for the upgrade of the Logitech gaming wheel formula with vibrations.
 This software is made for Armbian (:

+#### ⚠️ This software is ONLY supported on Armbian with the Le potato (AML-S905X-CC), testing with other devices are probably not natively working.

 ![Logitech formula wheel with vibration feedback](logitechwheel.jpg)

 ---